tdmalone/pokecss-media/README.md

  [PokeData](https://github.com/metaunicorn/pokedata) project database, so they are easily referentiable.

-**IMPORTANT**:

-1. All sprites prior to Gen 6 that are not based on 3D models, official artworks, or sprites from spin-off games won't be included in this project.
-Please don't ask to add them.
-2. Do not hotlink the images from your website to this Github repository, otherwise the possible high bandwidth can cause the elimination of this repository.
+**Do not hotlink the images from your website to this Github repository, otherwise the possible high bandwidth can cause the elimination of this repository.**
-3. When using the sprites in your website, you may want to consider using the non-animated ones, because their size are considerably small: all of them are just 6MB compared to the 200MB of the animated ones.

 ## TO-DO